voidfiles/ci-presentation/presentation.md

 ---

-# Yahoo
+# Yahoo circa 2006-2008

-- My first "real" job
+- No continuous process
 - Hard to understand the vision
 - Hard to see my impact